Skip to main content

 3. Select the tab 'Jira Actions'.
 Click +Add Jira Action.

-4. Fill in the integration details:
+4. Fill out the form:

-Name - name for your Jira Notification integration
+Name - name for your Jira action

 Project - select your Jira project issues will be created in